Emarioo/YoutubeTimebars/README.md

 # Youtube Time bars!
 Time bars for youtube!
-Note that you need to setup a server for this to work.
+Time bars are saved locally using localStorage.
-You can setup one locally.
-More info below.
+In the future you will be able setup a server to synchronize time bars across computers.

 ## Warning
 I am not sure how well the security on the scripts hold up.
 Could be really bad.